Skip to content

 The key is to cease all programs and activities that may consume memory in the background.
 Once that’s done, try reloading the particular tab and see if that resolves the issue.

-Our final fix is to update your Chrome browser to its latest version.
-The process of updating Google Chrome can be confusing, so here are the steps to be applied:
+It always good to have an updated browser to its latest version.
+The process of updating can be confusing, so here are the steps to be followed:

 1. Launch the Google Chrome browser.